pythonanywhere/help_pages/articles/TroubleshootingDNS.md

 We have also a [a seperate help page](/pages/DNSPrimer/) that describes a little about how DNS works.
 It's a great place to start if you're confused and don't understand what's really going on with your custom domain.

+## Still having trouble?

+If you want to [contact us](mailto:support@pythonanywhere.com) remember to attach a screenshots of your DNS configuration.